-According to Laura Levy, DHSc, PA-C, director of PCOM’s PA Studies program, faculty are a particular strength of PCOM’s
+According to Laura Levy, DHSc, PA-C, director of PCOM’s PA Studies program, faculty are a particular strength of PCOM’s program.

 “The faculty continually seek student feedback and take the time to consider student suggestions to improve the program,” she said.
 “Having faculty members that are all PAs, we realize that the student’s time is valuable and want to make every learning experience meaningful.”

 Physician assistants must pass the Physician Assistant National Certifying Examination (PANCE) after graduation in order to practice clinically.
 The PANCE pass rate is an indication of how well a program prepares for licensing.
 PCOM students have had a 100 percent PANCE pass rate for the past three years (2016-2018).

 Many physician assistant programs use CASPA (Central Application Service for Physician Assistants) for the application process.
 CASPA allows prospective students to apply to multiple programs with a single application.